Graduate Study in the History of Art and Architecture

 Reading knowledge of at least two foreign languages is required.
 These languages should be appropriate to the dissertation field and determined in consultation with the students' PhD advisor.
 Language examinations are conducted in the department at the start of each semester.

 Students will undertake a PhD examination prepared by three faculty members in their area of study.
 Exams should demonstrate the student's mastery of foundational primary sources, historiographical issues, and scholarship broadly related to the dissertation.
 The PhD examination includes both written and oral components.

-Students will write a dissertation prospectus of no more than ten pages (excluding bibliography) that includes an abstract; a project statement outlining the project's scope, situating it historiographically, and identifying its contributions; a program and schedule of research; and a select bibliography.
-Download (pdf) >
+Students will write a dissertation prospectus of no more than fifteen pages (excluding bibliography) that includes an abstract; a project statement outlining the project's scope, situating it historiographically, and identifying its contributions; a program and schedule of research; and a select bibliography.
+The Handbook lays out further expectations.

 In the midst of advancing their research and writing, usually within a year of the prospectus being approved, each student is asked to give a forty-minute talk based on the dissertation to an audience of faculty and graduate students.
 The opportunity to deliver a dissertation presentation will be offered once each semester, on a specific date established and publicized in advance.
 Students should determine, in consultation with their advisor, the appropriate semester in which to present their dissertation work.
 A typical presentation begins with a concise outline of the project as a whole, followed by an illustrative excerpt taken from a single chapter.
 The presentation concludes with a question and answer period.
 Neither an examination nor a defense, this is an occasion for students to share their scholarship in a formal venue, to learn how to engage with historians of art and architecture from different areas, and to practice the kind of presentation usually demanded by a job talk.